chef/chef/docs/dev/how_to/bumping_the_major_version.md

 - Edits the `VERSION` file in the root of the repository to the new major release
 - Updates the `chef-config` and `chef-utils` dependencies to allow for the new major release of Chef Infra in `ohai.gemspec`
+- Update the `chef-config` and `chef-utils` deps in the Gemfile to point the the yet to be created chef-XYZ stable branch in the `chef/chef` repo.
+Note: This is going to fail for now.
+We have to start somewhere.

 ## Update chef/chef